-Qualifications and skill requirements for a Communication Designer
+Qualifications and skill requirements

 Regarding the qualifications needed to become a communication designer, the first step is to earn an undergraduate degree.
 Several schools offer a Bachelor of Arts in Communication Design, but it is also possible to pursue a career in the field while having a different degree if they are somehow related.
 It is important to have an artistic background and some communication knowledge.
 After obtaining a degree, it is necessary to focus on gaining experience.
 By assembling a good portfolio, a designer can attract clients and recruiters.